podder-ai/podder-ai.github.io/v002/getting-started/01-install-podder-ai.md

 You need to get credential from Podder.ai team.
 Please contact us first.

 ## Requirements
+### Preparation
-Before you execute podder-installer, you will need to have following software installed.
+Before you execute podder-installer, you will need to have the following software installed.
 - pip
 - Python (v3.6 or higher is required)

+### Softwares to be installed
-And when you execute podder-installer, podder-installer will install following software needed, if not already installed.
+When you execute podder-installer, it will install the following softwares.
-For the following, newest version at current date will be installed.
+The newest version at current date will be installed by podder-installer.
 - Docker
 - Helm
 - kubectl